-My grandmother taught me to knit/crochet when I was a very small child.
-I was left in her care while both my parents worked.
-It was one thing we could do together since she spoke Spanish and I spoke English.
-My grandmother bought me my first skein of yarn, my own crochet hook and a white wicker tote.
-I still enjoy knitting, KALs, and belong to the GPY sock club.
-When I'm not knitting, I love to read knitting mystery novels.
+Kathleen's grandmother taught her to knit/crochet when she was a very small child.
+She was left in her grandmothers care while both her parents worked, so it was the one thing they could do together since she spoke Spanish and Kathleen spoke English.
+Her grandmother bought her first skein of yarn, her own crochet hook and a white wicker tote.
+Kathleen enjoys knitting, KALs, and belongs to the GPY sock club.
+When she's not knitting, she loves to read knitting mystery novels.

-During my time as an undergraduate student, I taught myself to crochet and then knit.
-Crafting quickly became a passion of mine, and after graduation I found myself working part-time at a yarn shop in Virginia.
-Since then, I have also learned to spin fiber.
-I love knitting socks and shawls and crocheting baby blankets.
-I really enjoy teaching others how to knit and crochet, and one day hope to learn how to weave.
+During her time as an undergraduate student, Shelbie taught herself to crochet and then knit.
+Crafting quickly became a passion of hers, and after graduation she found herself working part-time at a yarn shop in Virginia.
+Since then, she has also learned to spin fiber.
+Shelbie loves knitting socks and shawls and crocheting baby blankets.
+She really enjoyss teaching others how to knit and crochet, and one day hopes to learn how to weave.

-I have been knitting for 10 years, after being introduced to fiber arts by coworkers.
-I have had the privilege of learning from many talented people and being part of the rich fiber arts community in the Bay Area.
-I love to knit and spin, and am always eager to share and learn new things in yarn and life!
+Laura has been knitting for 10 years, after being introduced to fiber arts by coworkers.
+She has had the privilege of learning from many talented people and being part of the rich fiber arts community in the Bay Area.
+Laura loves to knit and spin, and is always eager to share and learn new things in yarn and life!

-I learned to knit on straight needles from my mother and her friends when I was about 7 years old.
-I grew up in the Netherlands where everyone learned to knit, cross stitch, do woodwork, clay, etc. I knit lots of different things but I love to knit sweaters.
-I have a husband who is an software engineer, three children, and two cats who will be trained to be my stash guardians after they stop eating the yarn.
+Anne-Marie learned to knit on straight needles from her mother and her friends when she was about 7 years old.
+She grew up in the Netherlands where everyone learned to knit, cross stitch, do woodwork, clay, etc. She knits lots of different things, but she really loves to knit sweaters.
+Anne-Marie has a husband who is a software engineer, three children, and two cats who will be trained to be her stash guardians after they stop eating the yarn.

-I learned knitting from my grandmother and it is my main hobby.
-I grew up in communist Czechslovakia where crocheting and needle skills were part of the school curriculum and they still play an important part in my life.
-I met my husband while visiting the US almost twenty years ago.
-I like to knit lace patterns especially if they have a chart.
-I am a very optimistic and happy person and beautiful yarn in my hands makes me even happier.
+Renata learned knitting from her grandmother and it is her main hobby.
+She grew up in communist Czechoslovakia, where crocheting and needle skills were part of the school curriculum, and they still play an important part in her life.
+She met my husband while visiting the US almost twenty years ago.
+She likes to knit lace patterns, especially if they are charted.
+Renata is a very optimistic and happy person, and beautiful yarn in her hands makes her even happier.

-I started knitting as a young child and learned crochet as a teenager.
-My mom had a boutique yarn shop in North Carolina before our family moved overseas.
-I spend a good part of my time at the computer, remotely managing the administrative functions behind the scenes.
-My evenings are project time for knitting and crocheting, mostly models for GPY or our grandchildren.
+Beth started knitting as a young child and learned crochet as a teenager.
+Her mom had a boutique yarn shop in North Carolina before her family moved overseas.
+She spent a good part of her time at the computer, remotely managing the administrative functions behind the scenes.
+Her evenings are project time for knitting and crocheting, mostly models for GPY or her grandchildren.